 We work on a 70/30 split for programmed shows: you get 70% of ticket sales.

 We charge you for an hour of time with a venue technician during your get-in, and another hour during your get-out.
 We take this from your share of the ticket proceeds.
 Unfortunately we can’t waive this (even if you have a great technician of your own) because we need to make sure that you’re safe in the venue.
 Currently this stands at £15 per hour, which means a default charge of £30.

 You have the option to hire a venue technician to operate your show, at the same rate as the get-in and get-out fees, if you don’t have your own operator.

 We have no hidden fees, but if you break something, you’ll have to pay for it.

-Our ticket prices are £8 with a £5 concession, or £7 flat with no concessions.
+Our ticket prices are £8 with a £5 concession, or £7 flat with no concessions (excluding Eventbrite fees).
 If your budget requires more expensive tickets, we can go up, but we can’t afford to go down.

 We will put your show in our (limited run) season brochure, put up your flyers and posters, and do online marketing for your show.
 We’ll expect you to be prompt in sending us images and blurbs for the brochure, and in getting print publicity delivered to us, and to do social media promotion to get people to come to the show.

-Our standard run is 4 nights.
+Our standard run is 4 nights, from Wednesday to Saturday.
 We will try to help you find somewhere to stay if you need it.
 If you can’t do 4 nights, say how many you can do.

 WHAT KIND OF SHOW WE ARE LOOKING FOR